 For example, if policy conversion is extremely important to an applicant then he or she should only research companies that offer this feature.
 Don’t waste time looking at companies that don’t satisfy all of your insurance needs.
-As mentioned above, life insurance isn’t something you renew every year, so make sure you love every aspect of your company and the policy you purchased.
+As mentioned above, life insurance isn’t something you renew every year, so make sure you love the qualities of your company and the policy you purchased.

 While financial strength and policy features are important, you also want to make sure your insurance company has a history of excellent customer service.
 This comes into play when you are purchasing your policy, if and when you make any changes to it and, ultimately, when your beneficiary collects the insurance proceeds.

 It’s recommended to look at customer reviews and complaints, as an insurance company will always speak highly of themselves, but be sure to take every complaint with a grain of salt as their issue may have been a one-time incident.

 For more information regarding customer service, search the Better Business Bureau website, the National Association of Insurance Commissioners’ database and even your state’s insurance commissioner records.